 How Will I Know If I Need Divorce Counseling?

-If the divorce is impacting your mental and/or emotional well-being to the point that you are unable to be present or complete important tasks, then you may need to seek professional help from a divorce therapist.
+If the divorce is impacting your mental or emotional well-being to the point that you are unable to be present or complete important tasks, then you may need to seek professional help from a divorce therapist.

 - Changes in your sleeping habits